merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 This workflow uses the development version of [anvi'o](https://anvio.org) (`8-dev`), which you can install and activate following [anvi'o installation instructions](https://anvio.org/install/#development-version).
 Any more recent version of anvi'o should also work successfully.
 Load the anvi'o conda environment before running the workflow.
 The ModelSEED database should be installed in the default location for the anvi'o environment by {% include PROGRAM name="anvi-setup-modelseed-database" %}.

-The computational demands of reproducing the workflow are minimal, all commands below should run within a few minutes or less on a modest laptop.
+The computational demands of reproducing the workflow are minimal.
+All commands below should run within a few minutes or less on a modest laptop.

 ### The data pack

-Below you will find brief descriptions of individual files used in our downstream analyses, if you would like to follow this workflow, you can download the following data pack that includes the four Roseobacter genomes and the metabolomics table associated with each culture experiment.
+Below you will find brief descriptions of individual files used in our downstream analyses.
+If you would like to follow this workflow, you can download the following data pack that includes the four Roseobacter genomes and the metabolomics table associated with each culture experiment.
 For this, please open a terminal, create a work directory, and type the following commands (or replace directory names manually):

 ``` bash
 # make sure there is a Downloads directory at your home